retrography/data-management/exercises/exercise_02.markdown

 ## Part 4 - Hardcore

-10. Using conventional SQL to write a query that gets as close as possible to [our PDF course outline]({{ site.baseurl }}/public/misc/insy437638.pdf).
+10. Using conventional SQL write a query that gets as close as possible to [our PDF course outline]({{ site.baseurl }}/public/misc/insy437638.pdf).
 Is it possible to reproduce the exact same outline?
 Why/how?

 ## Part 5 - Nightmare!
 (Challenge)